Federal Contractor and Subcontractor Labor Reporting Under the Vietnam Era Veterans Readjustment Assistance Act

 What is a VETS-4212 Report?

-The report, known as “VETS-4212” (formerly known as VETS-100 or VETS-100A, and often referred to as such in contracts awarded using earlier versions of FAR Clause 52.222-37) is due for submission to the Veterans Employment Training Service (VETS) at the U.S. Department of Labor, no later than September 30, 2018.
-The fiscal Year 2018 reporting opens up August 1, 2018.
+The report, known as “VETS-4212” (formerly known as VETS-100 or VETS-100A, and often referred to as such in contracts awarded using earlier versions of FAR Clause 52.222-37) is due for submission to the Veterans Employment Training Service (VETS) at the U.S. Department of Labor, no later than September 30, 2020.
+The fiscal Year 2020 reporting cycle began August 1, 2020.

 Accurate and timely reporting, as well as record keeping, is critical to stellar contract administration.
 A contractor’s affirmative action obligations in the hiring and retention of Veterans are subject to audit by the U.S. Department of Labor’s Office of Federal Contractor Compliance Programs (OFCCP).

 A special note to the U.S. Department of Veterans Affairs (VA) Federal Supply Schedule Contract holders.
 VA requires submission of this report to the U.S. Department of Labor regardless of the dollar amount of sales under the FSS contract, and failure to submit can impact the processing of modifications, extension packages, and new and ensuing offers.

 Just in time for the annual VEVRAA reporting, Centre’s 90-minute VETS-4212 Reporting webinar will introduce VEVRAA, FAR Clause 52.222-37, to participants and teach them how to successfully prepare and submit a VETS-4212 Report to the Veterans Employment Training Service at the U.S. Department of Labor.

 - The iterative requirements of FAR Clause 52.222-37